 Alexander Lukic, PA, Scripps Health, San Diego, California

-Michael Colin Mowrer, MD, University of Texas Southwestern, Dallas Texas, USA
+Michael Colin Mowrer, MD, Texas Christian University, Fort Worth, Texas, USA

 Ashley Hawthorne, PharmD, BCCCP, William Carey University School of Pharmacy

 Amos Lal, MD, Mayo Clinic, Rochester, Minnesota, USA